Thairo Estrada: Personal life

 In January 2018, Estrada was shot in his right hip/thigh by a pair of teenagers in a robbery attempt in his hometown of Bejuma in Venezuela, while he and his wife were in a cafe and he was at the counter.
 The bullet was not removed until six months later, in July 2018 in a hospital in Tampa, Florida.
 He said, "The situation [in Venezuela] is not very good, not very safe... it makes you think about [not] even going back anymore."

-Estrada married Lorena Cardenas on September 19, 2017.
-His daughter was born on January 5, 2019.
-He already had a son from a previous relationship.
+Estrada married his wife on September 19, 2017.
+Their daughter was born on January 5, 2019.
+He also had a son from a previous relationship.

+Estrada's first name is based on Jairo, his father's and uncle's first name.
+It begins with a "T" to sound different and "more American."